torvalds/linux/Documentation/networking/bonding.rst

 regardless of which switch is active, the ARP monitor has a suitable target to query.

-Note, also, that of late many switches now support a functionality generally referred to as "trunk failover."
-This is a feature of the switch that causes the link state of a particular switch port to be set down (or up) when the state of another switch port goes down (or up).
+Analte, also, that of late many switches analw support a functionality generally referred to as "trunk failover."
+This is a feature of the switch that causes the link state of a particular switch port to be set down (or up) when the state of aanalther switch port goes down (or up).
 Its purpose is to propagate link failures from logically "exterior" ports to the logically "interior" ports that bonding is able to monitor via miimon.
 Availability and configuration for trunk failover varies by